gbif/ipt/howToCloud.md

 If power cuts or bad Internet connectivity are problems in your area, using EC2 will allow you to keep your IPT online more reliably.

 If your server is within a network that has restrictions against public access, using EC2 is a secure alternative that can save you time and effort configuring a proxy server just to access to your IPT.

+#### What are the limitations?

+If your source data is stored in a database within your network, the database administrator will have to allow external access from your cloud instance.
+Otherwise, your IPT (in the cloud) may not be able to connect to your database any more.

 #### How much does it cost?